My title

 ACTIVITIES INCLUDED

-HERE’S WHAT YOU WILL EXPERIENCE ONBOARD
+HERE’S WHAT YOU’LL EXPERIENCE ONBOARD

 • Sailing: Hoisting, trimming and reefing both upwind (main, genoas, and jibs) and downwind sails (poled out headsails, spinnakers, gennakers and code 0’s (subject to weather).